-Beginning with the 2019 Current Population Survey Food Security Supplement data, all continuous variables for the number of days out of the previous 30 days that food-insecure conditions occurred are released only after being categorized into ranges of number of days (see tables 2, 3, 4, and 5 for the specific variables and their recoded values).
-All these recoded variables include at least a category for 1 or 2 days so that the 30-day food security prevalence rate can be calculated the same way as in previous years using 3 or more days as affirmative.
+Beginning with the 2019 Current Population Survey Food Security Supplement data and continuing in 2021, all continuous variables for the number of days out of the previous 30 days that food-insecure conditions occurred are released only after being categorized into ranges of number of days (see table 2 for the specific variables and their recoded values).
+All of these recoded variables include at least a category for 1 or 2 days, so that the 30-day food security prevalence rate can be calculated the same way as in previous years, using 3 or more days as affirmative.

 One variable, HESSHM5: "In the last 30 days, did children ever not eat for a whole day because there wasn't enough money for food?" did not meet Census guidelines for disclosure.
-In 2019, variable HESSHM5 is not released in the public-use datafile.
-That question was not used in assessing 30-day food security status, but it is unlikely to impact the estimates since it is the most severe item in the scale.
-Only 11 households in the survey reported experiencing this condition among children any time in the last 12 months.
-This exclusion affects the range of the variables for raw score and Rasch-model-based scale score for the 30-day household and children's food security scale variables (see further discussion regarding these variables under "Food Security Status and Scale Variables" below).
+Beginning in 2019 and continuing in 2021, variable HESSHM5 is not released in the public-use datafile.
+That question was not used in assessing 30-day food security status, but it is unlikely to impact the estimates, since it is the most severe item in the scale.
+Only 10 households in the survey reported experiencing this condition among children any time in the last 12 months.

+The exclusion of variable HESSHM5 affects the range of the composite variables for raw score and Rasch-model-based scale score for the 30-day household and children's food security scale variables (see further discussion regarding these variables under "Food Security Status and Scale").